olafwrieden/patient-referral-form-recognizer/README.md

 ### 3️⃣ Training the Model

+> ⚠️ Please remember that (at the time of writing this) least 5 OCR files are required to train a model.
+A 'ModelBuildError' will appear if you attempt to train with less than 5 files.

 1. In the _Label data_ tab, click the _Train_ button in the top right corner
 2. Enter a Model ID and Description
 3. Click: _Train_